scperkins/EJEHardenberg.github.io/public/tech-blog/building-state-from-scala-workflows.md

 hard if we have a single chain of events, after all, the last one in the sequence is the last state we were in.

+	val log: Seq[LogEntry] = ...
+	log.last

+But what if your workflow is more complicated and doesn't simply end in an published state, but also has multiple approval processes and conditions that need to be satisfied before it's ready?
+In that case, our log, even when ordered, will not be as simple as a `log.last` line of code.
+Rather, we'll need to keep track of each "path" through the log to some extent.
+Or at least be able to connect entries together and build up a history of events for each "path".

+This isn't too hard considering each `LogEntry` has both start and end state.
+We simply need to compare Entry's against the previous and track all of the last states.
+This can be done easily with stacks.

 [sealed trait]:http://www.scala-lang.org/old/node/6568